coconautti/sequel/README.md

 # Getting started

 sequel is currently available in source code format only, thus you need to build the jar and drop it into your project and include it from the project build tool.
 Include the jar produced by `gradle jar` into your parent project or reference the project from parent project if using Gradle.

+# Queries

 Before running any queries, make sure to connect to the database: